 by David Bacon

 David Bacon is a Bay Area-based photojournalist documenting labor, globalization and migration.
-He is the author of “Illegal People: How Globalization Creates Migration and Criminalizes Immigrants,” “Communities Without Borders” and “The Children of NAFTA: Labor Wars on the U.S.-Mexico Border.”
-This story first appeared in New America Media, where Bacon is associate editor.
-For more of his articles and images, visit http://dbacon.igc.org.
+He is the author of “Illegal People: How Globalization Creates Migration and Criminalizes Immigrants,” which just won the C.L.R.
+James Award for best book of 2007-2008 by the Working Class Studies Association, “Communities Without Borders” and “The Children of NAFTA: Labor Wars on the U.S.-Mexico Border.”
+This story first appeared as a TruthOut Perspective. http://www.truthout.org/072709R For more of Bacon’s articles and images, visit http://dbacon.igc.org.